caoyunkang/caoyunkang.github.io/_pages/about.md

 Hello!
 I am Chen Sun (孙晨), a master student from [Huazhong University of Science and Technology](http://english.hust.edu.cn) advised by [Prof. Liang Gao](https://scholar.google.com/citations?user=NqIi8_8AAAAJ&hl=zh-CN).
 Before this, I received my bachelor from [Qiming College](https://qiming.hust.edu.cn/), aslo in Huazhong University of Science and Technology.

 I am interested in **Deep Learning** and **Computer Vision**.
-Currently, my research mainly focus on the **Data-Limited problems** in the **industrial inspection**, such as few-shot learning, semi-supervised learning and domain adaptation.
+Currently, my research mainly focus on the **Data-Limited problems**, such as few-shot learning, semi-supervised learning and domain adaptation, especially in the **industrial inspection field**,.
 Please feel free to contact me if you are interested in my research.

 # 🔥 News
-- *2022.08*: &nbsp;🎉🎉 I got **The First Prize Oral Presentation Winner** and **Outstanding Poster Award Winner** in the IEEE CASE 2022 student event.
+- *2022.08*: &nbsp;🎉🎉 I get **The First Prize Oral Presentation Winner** and **Outstanding Poster Award Winner** in the IEEE CASE 2022 student event.
 - *2022.05*: &nbsp;🎉🎉 One paper is accepted by IEEE CASE 2022.
-- *2022.05*: &nbsp;🎉🎉 We got in the **Mathematical Modeling Stars Nomination** in the 18th China Post-graduate Mathematical Contest.
+- *2022.05*: &nbsp;🎉🎉 We get in the **Mathematical Modeling Stars Nomination** in the 18th China Post-graduate Mathematical Contest.
 - *2022.03*: &nbsp;🎉🎉 One paper is accepted by IEEE CSCWD 2022.

 # 📝 Publications